 Weigh you egg on a kitchen scale if you're not sure how large it is.

 For most recipes using a large egg, you’ll want an egg that weighs 65 grams.

 You didn’t measure your flour correctly

 Weighing flour is best but if you don’t measure correctly, that will cause problems with cookie dough formation.

 Usually bakers add too much flour when they failure to measure accurately but too little flour is always a possibility as well.

-Use the dip and sweep method.
+Use the dip and sweep method to measure your flour.
 Pour a few cups of flour into a bowl and fluff it up with a spoon.
 Now spoon flour into your measuring cup until slightly heaped.
 Then slide a butter knife or a bench scraper across the top of the measuring cup to remove the excess.
-Then pour into your bowl.
+Pour flour into your bowl.

 You’ve tinkered with the recipe

 Experimenting in the kitchen is one of the best ways you can spend your time.